 In 2013 Kate founded a group called Ordain Women to advocate for gender equality in the Mormon Church.
 She was convicted of apostasy by 3 male Mormon leaders & excommunicated from the church in June 2014 for speaking out against the institutional oppression of women.
 But, Kate’s work for women’s equality continues unabated.
 Thanks to her work with Ordain Women, and her outspoken advocacy, Kate has a Wikipedia page accompanied by a disambiguation term she is proud of: Kate Kelly (feminist).

 Human Rights Attorney

-As an attorney focused specifically on human rights litigation Kate has worked with clients from Peru, Ethiopia, Dominican Republic, Western Sahara, Zimbabwe, Uganda, Egypt, Cuba, Mexico and Somalia, as well as the United States.
+As an attorney focused specifically on international human rights litigation Kate has worked with clients from Peru, Ethiopia, Dominican Republic, Western Sahara, Zimbabwe, Uganda, Egypt, Cuba, Mexico and Somalia, as well as the United States.

 - She helped win protective measures for 48 Dominicans of Haitian descent and their 32 children

 - She researched and wrote a report on ongoing human rights violations in Western Sahara

 - She planned and moderated a panel at Georgetown Law on Women’s Rights in the MENA region